ahmoodio100-arch/yay-gui-manager/README.md

 - Refresh icon & desktop databases
 - Make the app show up in your system menu

 ---

+## ⚠️ Disclaimer

+This is a GUI wrapper around `yay`.
+Always check what will be installed or removed, and review AUR PKGBUILDs as you normally would in the terminal.

+---

 ## 📄 License

 Included in LICENSE file.

+---

+## ⭐ Support

+If you find this useful, please ⭐ the repo!